 That, thankfully, isn’t the end of the story.

-Unless you defaulted on a really expensive mortgage, you may have enough VA loan entitlement left over to qualify for another loan.
+Depending on your previous loan amount and where in the country you’re buying, you may have enough VA loan entitlement left over to qualify for another loan.
 You’ll want to get a look at your Certificate of Eligibility to see how much you have left, if any.
 Prospective buyers can do this themselves or ask a lender for help.
-Obviously, there’s also the standard credit, income and related requirements that borrowers will have to meet.

 But let’s keep the focus on entitlement.
 Let’s pretend you defaulted on a VA loan and lost $65,000 in entitlement.
 A lender is going to check out your VA Certificate of Eligibility and do a couple of quick calculations to let you know what might be possible.

 First, the lender will determine how much entitlement you have left.
 In this case, $104,250 – $65,000 = $39,250.
 Now, remember that the VA generally promises to repay about a quarter of the loan amount.
 One more little bit of math ($39,250 x 4) will determine how much you may be able to borrow without putting money down.
 In this example, it’s $157,000.

 Again, there’s no guarantee here.
 Just because you’re eligible and you have entitlement doesn’t mean you can get a loan.
 You’ll still have to satisfy the VA and the lender like on any other loan.

 But there’s one additional wrinkle here worth mentioning.
 In these situations where you’re having to utilize your additional layer of entitlement (you’ll also hear it called secondary or second-tier entitlement), there’s actually a minimum loan amount of $144,001.
 You can count financing of the VA Funding Fee toward this minimum.

 So if you don’t have enough entitlement or a down payment to get you to that amount, the VA program isn’t a viable option.